Sunscreens

 Does sunscreen expire?

 Don’t use sunscreens past their expiry date.
-Ingredients may separate over time, affecting the distribution of active ingredients and protection from UV radiation.
-An expired sunscreen may still look, feel or smell the way it did when new, so always check the expiry date and throw out anything that has been around longer than three years.
+Ingredients may separate over time, affecting the distribution of active ingredients and your protection from UV radiation.
+An expired sunscreen may still look, feel or smell the way it did when new, so always check the expiry date and throw out anything that has been around longer than 3 years.
 If in doubt, chuck it out!

-Some products state an expiry date, others include a production date with an expiry symbol.
-You may need a magnifying glass to read the details though as some are well hidden and written in tiny font!
+Some products state an expiry date; others include a production date with an expiry symbol.
+You may need a magnifying glass to read the details, though, as some are well hidden and written in tiny font!

-If you can’t find a date, sunscreen should last two to three years if stored properly – although if you are using the recommended amounts, you should run out by then.
-Regardless of the expiry date, store sunscreens out of direct sunlight and other hot places, such as your car’s glovebox.
+If you can’t find a date, sunscreen should last 2 to 3 years if stored properly.
+But if you are using the recommended amounts, you should run out by then.

 Does using sunscreen lead to vitamin D deficiency?

-Vitamin D is important.
-It helps us build and maintain healthy bones and teeth and improves our immunity.
-Our bodies produce vitamin D when we get sun on our skin.
 How much sun exposure you need depends on different factors, such as your skin colour, where you live, how much skin is exposed, the season and time of day and how much vitamin D you get from food.
 Good food sources include oily fish, eggs and fortified dairy products, but it’s difficult to get enough vitamin D solely from food.

 The NZDSI says that usual recreational use of sunscreens doesn’t lead to vitamin D inadequacy.
 If you have fair skin, it takes less than 3 minutes of midday summer sun to make enough vitamin D if you’re wearing shorts and a T-shirt (for people with darker skin it takes longer).
 Being physically active outdoors helps you make more vitamin D than resting in the sun.